nophead/NopSCADlib/docs/usage.md

 A few vitamins are non-parametric one offs, for example the MicroView.
 In these cases there is only one file with the singular name that needs to be used directly.
 Similarly simple vitamins like rods that only need two parameters don't need named lists, so only have a single file.

-Each property in the object type list is assessed by a function to give it a name and isolate the rest of the code from changes to the list order.
+Each property in the object type list is accessed by a function to give it a name and isolate the rest of the code from changes to the list order.
 Only the property accessor functions need to be kept in sync with the object definitions.
 These functions take a particular form, so they can be scraped out and added to the documentation as properties.
 E.g.